Lissy93/dashy/docs/authentication.md

 #### Lighttpd

 You can use the [mod_auth](https://doc.lighttpd.net/lighttpd2/mod_auth.html) module to secure your site with Lighttpd.
-Like with Apache, you need to first create a password file listing your usersnames and hashed passwords, but in Lighttpd, it's usually called `.lighttpdpassword`.
+Like with Apache, you need to first create a password file listing your usernames and hashed passwords, but in Lighttpd, it's usually called `.lighttpdpassword`.

 Then in your `lighttpd.conf` file (usually in the `/etc/lighttpd/` directory), load in the mod_auth module, and configure it's directives.
 For example: